OceanVision/ocean/don_corleone/README.md

 Sidenote: For checking Hadoop cluster status we will use Hue service (included in Cloudera package).

+### Installation
+Add file ocean_password to don_corleone folder with your password to ocean account.
+Otherwise ocean_don_corleone won't be able to run scripts on your machine

 ### TODO
 * Terminating node (terminate_node.py)